 The New Zealand National Commission for UNESCO has appointed four new members to its UNESCO Aotearoa Youth Leaders group.
-They are [listed in alphabetical order]: Raiyan Azmi, Ethan Jerome-Leota, Sabrina Manū, and Sondos Quraan.
+They are: Raiyan Azmi, Ethan Jerome-Leota, Sabrina Manū, and Sondos Quraan.

 Shahin Najak is the group’s new Chair, taking over from Ashlee Peacock.
 As Special Advisor – Youth she will attend all National Commission meetings and provide advice to the National Commission on how to engage young people in UNESCO’s work programmes.